ray-project/ray/doc/source/serve/tutorials/batch.rst

 In this guide, we will deploy a simple vectorized adder that takes a batch of queries and adds them at once.
 In particular, we show:

-- How to implement and deploy Ray Serve model that accepts batches.
+- How to implement and deploy a Ray Serve backend that accepts batches.
 - How to configure the batch size.
 - How to query the model in Python.